Ohiopyle State Park (Ferncliff Peninsula) & Yough River Brewery

 Ohiopyle, PA

 Ever since we moved back to Pittsburgh, Ohiopyle has been at the top of hiking wishlist.
 Only about an hour and half south of Pittsburgh, it’s a perfect day time for these long summer days!
 Just be sure to get there early as it can get pretty busy.
 Afterward, as you’re heading back to the Burgh, stop by Bloom Brew in West Newtown for a refreshing pint.
-Being right on the Yough river with a kayak launch and steps away from the GAP trail, Bloom Brew is an outdoorsy dream!
+Being right on the Yough River with a kayak launch and steps away from the GAP trail, Bloom Brew is an outdoorsy dream!

 THE HIKE: Ohiopyle Great Gorge Trail